qgis/QGIS-Documentation/source/docs/user_manual/processing/modeler.rst

    Model With Deactivated Algorithms

-When right-clicking on an algorithm that is not active, you will instead see a :guilabel:`Deactivate` menu option that you can use to activate it back.
+When right-clicking on an algorithm that is not active, you will instead see a :guilabel:`Activate` menu option that you can use to activate it back.

 Editing model help files and meta-information
 ---------------------------------------------